If you’ve seen any ad lately, chances are there’s something hashtagged in it.

 Tip: An easy way to start finding what hashtags might work for your company is to hop on Twitter and do a search of the subject you’re intending to post about.
 From there, you’ll see what hashtags are typically appearing with related posts and can integrate them into your own social media.

-While the healthcare technology has many different facets, some common hashtags in a few different sectors we’re seeing include:
+While healthcare technology marketing has many different facets, some common hashtags in a few different sectors we’re seeing include:

 - Electronic Medical Records (EMR): #telemedicine, #digitalhealth, #AI, #medical